noizy-sthlm/infisical-tutorial/scenario/section2/scanning.md

 ### Create GitHub Actions Workflow

-(add source??)
-Create a new workflow file for secret scanning:
+Create a new workflow for secret scanning:

 ```
 # Create the workflow directory